 Now imagine the recipient of that message being able to simply click on the received image and be taken to the product description page of that product, from where they can virtually try on that product and seamlessly place an order through a single click payment system.
-The concept of contextual commerce is already possible today and will continue to be adopted throughout the industry, with additional capabilities added as technology advances.
+This is already possible today and will continue to be adopted throughout the industry.

 Artificial Intelligence (AI) is one of the most transformative technologies of this century and although it is still in its infancy, it has already proven to be extremely useful.
 In the retail industry, AI has been used for live chat, customer service, product search and product suggestion functionality.
 Despite how useful AI can be when working on the front end and interacting with your customers, its real value comes from what it can do behind the scenes.